lammps/lammps/doc/src/Howto_lammps_gui.rst

 Opening Files
 ^^^^^^^^^^^^^

-The LAMMPS-GUI application tries to open the first command line argument as a LAMMPS input script, further arguments are ignored.
-When no argument is given, LAMMPS-GUI starts with an empty buffer.
-Files can also be opened via the ``File`` menu or by drag-and-drop of a file from a graphical file manager into the editor window.
+The LAMMPS-GUI application can be launched without command line arguments and then starts with an empty buffer in the *Editor* window.
+If arguments are given LAMMPS will use first command line argument as the file name for the *Editor* buffer and reads its contents into the buffer, if the file exists.
+All further arguments are ignored.
+Files can also be opened via the ``File`` menu, the `Ctrl-O` (`Command-O` on macOS) keyboard shortcut or by drag-and-drop of a file from a graphical file manager into the editor window.
+If a file extension (e.g. ``.lmp``) has been registered with the graphical environment to launch LAMMPS-GUI, an existing input file can be launched with LAMMPS-GUI through double clicking.
+For the pre-compiled macOS and Windows packages, this is enabled, for Linux the bundled ``lammps-gui.desktop`` file and the ``lammps-input.xml`` file need to be registered with the graphical desktop.

 Only one file can be edited at a time, so opening a new file with a filled buffer closes that buffer.
 If the buffer has unsaved modifications, you are asked to either cancel the operation, discard the changes, or save them.
 A buffer with modifications can be saved any time from the "File" menu, by the keyboard shortcut `Ctrl-S` (`Command-S` on macOS), or by clicking on the "Save" button at the very left in the status bar.

 Running LAMMPS
 ^^^^^^^^^^^^^^